mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 Certain tablets using n-trig, like the Surface Pro, have two types of drivers.
 One is native, n-trig and the other one is called wintab.
-Since 3.3, Krita can use Windows Ink style drivers, just go to :menuselection:`Settings --> Configure Krita --> Tablet Settings` and toggle the :guilabel:`Windows 8+ Pointer Input` there.
+Since 3.3, Krita can use Windows Ink style drivers, just go to :menuselection:`Settings --> Configure Krita... --> Tablet Settings` and toggle the :guilabel:`Windows 8+ Pointer Input` there.
 You don't need to install the wintab drivers anymore for n-trig based pens.